keep-starknet-strange/satoru/book/src/smart-contracts-architecture/swap-module.md

 It contains the following Cairo library files:

-[SwapUtils](https://github.com/keep-starknet-strange/gojo/blob/main/src/swap/swap_utils.cairo): The main smart contract of the module.
-It is responsible for swaping.
+[SwapUtils](https://github.com/keep-starknet-strange/gojo/blob/main/src/swap/swap_utils.cairo): It is responsible for swaping.